EMDK/docs/edge/source/api/MifareDesfire.md

 ### authenticate

-**public void authenticate(MifareDesfire.AuthenticateType authType,  cardKeyNum, SamKey samkey, SamDiverseParams samDiverseParams)**
+**public void authenticate(MifareDesfire.AuthenticateType authType, int cardKeyNum, SamKey samkey, SamDiverseParams samDiverseParams)**

 Authenticates card master key and application key by using SAM This is an I/O operation and will block until complete.
 It must not be called from